Data-Engineer-Camp/dbt-dimensional-modelling/docs/part01-setup-dbt-project.md

     - Download [PostgreSQL](https://www.postgresql.org/download/)
 - You must have Python 3.8 or above installed
 - You must have dbt version 1.3.0 or above installed
+- You should have a basic understanding of [SQL](https://www.sqltutorial.org/)
+- You should have a basic understanding of [dbt](https://docs.getdbt.com/docs/quickstarts/overview)

 ### Step 2: Clone the repository